-Claudia Schiffer Shows Off Her Bikini Body At 47 In A Leopard Print Two Piece
+Claudia Schiffer Shows Off Her Bikini Body At 47 In A Leopard Print Two-Piece

-Supermodel Claudia Schiffer is showing off her seriously toned bikini body in a leopard print two piece.
-The star was snapped by Daily Mail showing off some skin on-board a luxury yacht in Italy while enjoying a vacation off the island of Isola del Giglio in Tuscany on August 22.
+Supermodel Claudia Schiffer is showing off her seriously toned bikini body in a leopard print two-piece.
+The star was snapped by Daily Mail showing off some skin onboard a luxury yacht in Italy while enjoying a vacation off the island of Isola del Giglio in Tuscany on August 22.

 The snaps showed the star – who is a mom of three – staying safe in the sun by applying sunscreen to her body while on the boat as she revealed some serious skin in her very skimpy animal print swimwear.